-One way to build equity in a home is to choose a 15-year mortgage instead of a 30-year mortgage can increase your equity because you’ll pay a lower interest rate and for a shorter amount of time.
-A lower interest rate for a shorter length of time, means you’ll save more of your hard earned money by paying less in interest.
-However, on a 15-year mortgage your monthly payment will be higher than on a 30-year mortgage.
-But you’ll save big in the long run and be on your way to building equity faster.
+One way to build equity in a home is to choose a 15-year mortgage instead of a 30-year mortgage.
+It’s a strategy that can increase equity because you’ll pay a lower interest rate, and for a shorter amount of time.
+This means you’ll save more of your hard-earned cash by paying less in interest.
+Do know, however, that on a 15-year mortgage your monthly payment will be higher, but you’ll save big in the long run and be on your way to building equity faster.

 If you make a bigger down payment when you buy your home, you’ll have more equity in it.
 Larger down payments will give you a smaller mortgage loan balance, creating additional cushion that will let you keep building equity when the market value slips.
 If you put down at least 20 percent, you won’t have to pay private mortgage insurance (PMI).
 Less fees means more money goes to paying off your home.

 How can you build equity in a home…faster?
-If you can make larger monthly payments, this may be a good option for you.
-It’s a good move for two reasons — you’ll be on your way to paying off your mortgage early and the extra amount will help build equity in your home.
+If you can make larger monthly payments, you can build equity at a quicker rate.
+It’s a good move for two reasons: You’ll be on the path to paying off your mortgage early, and the extra amount will help build equity in your home.
 You’ll also save more in the long run by relieving yourself from paying more in interest.
-Even bumping up your monthly payment by a few hundred dollars can go a long way to paying down your mortgage faster.
-But be sure the extra payments are set to go to the principal.
+Even bumping up your monthly payment by a few hundred dollars can make a big dent in paying down your mortgage faster.
+Just be sure the extra payments are set to go to the principal.

-When you’re searching for the “perfect” house, it’s important to consider factors that could cause equity to grow at a slower rate.
-For example, if you buy a house at the high-end of your budget you may not have a lot of extra money to put toward building equity faster.
+When you’re searching for the “perfect” house, it’s important to consider the financial factors that could cause equity to grow at a slower rate.
+For example, if you buy a house at the high end of your budget, you may not have extra money to put toward building equity faster.
 Avoid any large losses you might incur as a result of choosing a home in a less desirable neighborhood, missing payments or repeatedly taking out loans.

-With all the time and money that goes into owning and improving your home, you’ll want to know it’s properly protected.
-Your local Farm Bureau agent can help ensure you have the right coverage to protect your home because it’s not only a financial investment, but also a sentimental one.
+With all the energy that goes into owning and improving your home, you want to know it’s properly protected.
+Your local Farm Bureau agent can help ensure you have the right coverage to protect your home.